-Lately I have been doing a lot of research on the historical movement within Christianity known as Pietism.
-Pietism was a movement that grew out of German Lutheranism during the 1600s and 1700s.
-Pietism was essentially a revival movement that taught that renewal would only be achieved in the church when both the clergy and the laity more deeply engrossed themselves in the Holy Scriptures and moved beyond a mere “head knowledge” of the Christian faith and embraced the teachings of Christianity in their “hearts.”
+Recently I have been doing a tremendous amount of research on the Christian renewal movement known as Pietism.
+Pietism was a church renewal movement that grew out of German Lutheranism during the 1600s and 1700s.
+The German Pietists were convinced that the church would only experience broad renewal when both the clergy and the laity more deeply engrossed themselves in the Holy Scriptures and moved beyond a mere “head knowledge” of the Christian faith into a Christian faith of the “heart”

-Pietism as an ethos deeply influenced the Anabaptist movement as well as John and Charles Wesley and the broader Methodist movement they founded.
+Pietism as an ethos deeply influenced the Anabaptist, Moravian, and Methodist movements.
 Indeed, even today, Pietism’s influence can be felt in modern Evangelicalism even if it is rarely acknowledged or recognized.

 Perhaps the greatest manifesto of early Pietism was a book entitled Pia Desideria or “Pious Desires” by Philipp Jakob Spener.
 Spener was a Lutheran clergyman who, though devoted to the Lutheran Church, nevertheless found that his native church was severely lacking in many areas.
 Interestingly, a problem that Spener found especially troubling within his native church was the poor state of the clergy.

-It was not that the clergy were not well educated enough.
+It was not that the clergy were poorly educated.
 Indeed, the average Lutheran clergyman had received rigorous training in Biblical languages, systematic theology, and logical reasoning, yet for all this training and knowledge, the preaching of many a Lutheran clergyman during Spener’s day was dull and ineffective.

 I must confess that I too have been guilty of simply wanting to show off what I know when I preach.
 I study hard and work diligently at being a competent speaker.
 I am proud of my work ethic and I am passionate about teaching theology.
 Sometimes pride creeps in.
 I’m convinced that when this happens, I am not as effective as I could be.
-It becomes about me rather than pointing people to Jesus Christ and that is never good.
+It becomes about me rather than pointing people to Jesus Christ.
+This is never good.

 Now, I do not want anyone to think that I am teaching against seminary education or intellectually engaging preaching.
 I believe very strongly in both of these things and frequently in Evangelicalism we have the very opposite problem.
-Preaching in many Evangelical churches is often an emotionally charged spectacle, but a doctrinal mess with little to no good content.
-Indeed, an anti-intellectual strain runs deeply within Evangelicalism and it’s preaching, and it negatively affects our witness.
+Preaching in many Evangelical churches is often an emotionally charged spectacle, yet simultaneously a doctrinal mess with little to no good content.
+Indeed, an anti-intellectual strain runs deeply within Evangelical preaching and it negatively affects our witness.
 This is not the kind of preaching I am advocating for.